 FCA Definition of ‘credit-impaired’:

-- (b) has been the subject of one or more county court judgments, with a total value greater than £500, within the last three years; or
+(b) has been the subject of one or more county court judgements, with a total value greater than £500, within the last three years; or

 Avoid Pay Day Loans at all costs